GPUOpen-ProfessionalCompute-Libraries/amdovx-modules/vx_loomsl/doc/settings.md

  Within the API, one example would be: ```lsSetGlobalAttribute(offset,count,value);```

  Where offset is a number for a certain parameter.
+Most of the attributes are global, which means there can only set before initializing.
+Some can only changed after initalizing, there are called dynamic.

  ## General Settings:
  | Name  | Offset | Description                                 | Value           |